Date of Award:

 Results from the commercial trail study, with sediment productions close to 100 ton/ha/yr, showed the importance of the application of conservation practices to reduce the potential erosion from commercial trails in my study area and potentially other tropical forests of Latin-American.
 The WEPP model used to predict soil erosion in the tropical mountain environments of Mexico was shown to be an adequate tool even with WEPP's limitations for tropical soil environments.
 WEPP effectively contributed to the estimation of sediment plume production on trails, detected vegetation type differences in runoff and soil erosion, predicted the amount of rainfall as runoff well, and adequately developed soil erosion sensitive maps.
 Water diversion and pollution within the Ayuquila River are important sources of disturbance in the ecological conditions of riparian ecosystems.
 These two impacts cause a potential break in the ecological continuity of the Ayuquila River.
 Water quantity and quality modeling will provide opportunities for discussion and analysis of alternatives to water management and possible impacts to the river.

-Martinez Rivera, Luis Manuel, "Watershed Management to control Pollution in the Ayuquila River, Jalisco, Mexico" (2004).
-All Graduate Theses and Dissertations.
+Martinez Rivera, Luis Manuel, "Watershed Management to Control Pollution in the Ayuquila River, Jalisco, Mexico" (2004).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6613.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .